 - If one spouse will be out of town on mikveh night, there are different halachic opinions.
 Some authorities, for kabbalistic reasons, advise a woman not to immerse when her husband is out of town.
 Others permit and even recommend that she immerse in his absence.
 One should certainly do the hefsek taharah at the proper time and count the seven clean days, in case plans change unexpectedly and the couple are reunited earlier than anticipated.
 A woman should not go to mikveh on Friday night or Yom Tov night if her husband is out of town.

 - If mikveh night is very, very inconvenient, and both spouses agree, immersion may be postponed.
 One should try to avoid this.

 - In some circumstances (e.g., a hurricane or blizzard), it may be impossible to get to mikveh safely or to safely keep the mikveh open.
 Immersion on time is very important, but it does not override basic safety concerns.

 - If one cannot get to mikveh during the regular hours, many mikvaot will arrange in advance for an appointment after the regular closing time.

-- It is problematic to postpone immersion so that it falls out on Friday night.
+- It is preferable not to postpone immersion so that it falls out on Friday night.
 A specific halachic question should be asked.

-If one has finished counting the shivah neki'im but is postponing immersion, it is no longer necessary to wear white underwear or do bedikot.
+If one has finished counting the shivah neki’im but is postponing immersion, it is no longer necessary to wear white underwear and no further bedikot are needed.